A brief guide to Capcom Cup 11, Street Fighter’s biggest event of the year

 The full list of Capcom Cup competitors can be found on esports database Liquipedia.

-Lea is a business student with too many interests and too little time.
-Covering esports stories for more than 2 years, she is deeply invested in DEI matters, promoting mental health awareness and everything VALORANT.
+Lea is an esports journalist with too many interests and too little time.
+Covering esports stories for more than 3 years, she likes to spend her days (and nights) watching and analysing competitive VALORANT.
+Lea is also deeply invested in DEI issues and promoting mental health awareness within her industry.